AvizNetworks/opbnos-api/docs/timezone.md

 ```

 <strong>Configure Timezone</strong>
-<p>In order to configure SNMP community information, the API, configSNMPcomm(), must be invoked with appropriate parameters in dictionary format within the parameter 'dt'.
+<p>In order to configure Timezone information, the API, configTimezone(), must be invoked with appropriate parameters in dictionary format within the parameter 'dt'.
 ```py
 node.configTimezone(dt = {"timezone": "Asia/Kolkata"})
 ```